nnworkspace/elan/README.md

 This repository demonstrates an alternative approach:

-> **Every artefact — from policy text to source code and delivery — is explicit, versioned, classified, and traceable.**
+> **Every artefact — from policy text to source code, delivery, and reports — is explicit, versioned, classified, and traceable.**

 Governance is enforced mechanically through automation, not informally through process documents.